 Since STLC is a series of specific actions performed during the testing process, it has various stages, such as planning, execution, standardization, etc.

-The STLC and SDLC processes are closely related, but they have different purposes while moving towards the same goal.
+The STLC and SDLC processes are closely related but have different purposes while moving towards the same goal.
 The objectives of STLC measures include:

 - Removing product errors at the earliest stage of development

 - Improving the quality of the SDLC

 - Delivering quality to clients and enhancing user experience